-Residents expressed concerns about parking and building heights at a council hearing on the project on Feb.
+Residents expressed on the project on Feb.
 27.

 City staff is recommending that the council approve a resolution allowing the project to proceed with 43 percent fewer spaces than the maximum number of spaces that the city could require of a project of the size and scope of Twinbrook Metro Place.
 The maximum number of spaces that the city could require is 2,199.
 Developers are asking that the requirement be waived so that the project can be built with less than 1,300 parking spaces.